cjpatton/crypto/README.txt

 intended for use in the wild ( ... yet ;p ).
 All except the SHA1 implementation (see below) are my own work.

+aez/ TODO

+  Implementation of the AEZ authenticated encryption scheme, due to Rogaway et al. Based on the OpenSSL implementation of AES-128.
+  I would like to try to implement a 256-bit key version based on the ChaCha cipher as well.

 oaep-rsa.c

   Generate RSA keys and encrypt / decrypt files under OAEP-RSA,